HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Conclusion

 The analysis on compression levels reveals that about 6% of Gzip-compressed content uses more advanced compressors such as Zopfli, while a similar \'optimal parsing\' approach is used for 17% of Brotli-compressed content.
-This indicates that when much slower but slightly more efficient methods are available, a significant amount of users will deploy these methods for their static content such as JavaScript.
+This indicates that when much slower but slightly more efficient methods are available, a significant amount of users will deploy these methods for their static content.

 Usage of HTTP compression continous to grow, and especially Brotli has increased significantly compared to the [previous year's Almanac](../2020/compression).
 The number of HTTP responses using any text compression increased 2%, while Brotli increased over 4%.
 Despite the increase, we still see opportunities to use more HTTP compression by tweaking compression settings of servers.
-You can benefit from taking a closer look at your own website's responses and your server configuration for the compression methods and their level.
-Tuning the default compression settings for the most popular HTTP servers could have a great impact for users.
+You can benefit from taking a closer look at your own website's responses and your server configuration to enable compression where not yet used, and where used to tweak the compression methods towards higher compression levels.
+Changing the default compression settings in  popular HTTP servers could have a great impact for users.